cleanycloth/PythonOS/README.md

 Changed the way edit works - instead of defaulting to the documents folder, it now allows you to edit any file in any directory.

 1.8:
 Finally removed the VLC requirement and switched to a much nicer audio player called Playsound.
-From over 300K to 4K, perfect.
+300K to 4K file size reduction.
-Sorry for all the commits, still working this thing out :P Some bugs may have crept in because of this, but it's currently 1:37am and I'm very tired.

 1.7g:
 Changed file structure.
 Help files are now .hlp, permanent text files (such as commands.txt) are now .lst files, and temporary text files are still .txt.